 In addition to a survey course in the history of Christianity, Prof. Erwin teaches seminar courses on topics in medieval, Reformation, and early modern history and theology, including very popular seminars on the life and thought of Martin Luther and St. Augustine's City of God.
 Almost all of his courses are cross-listed in both Religion and History, and he occasionally teaches courses in the History department on modern German history and Scandinavian history.
 He also offers instruction on liturgy and worship in cooperation with the Music Department and occasionally teaches ecclesiastical Latin as a tutorial.

 Erwin is a native of Oklahoma and an active member of the Osage Tribe of Indians.
-He is a member of a number of scholarly societies, a loyal alumni volunteer of his various alma maters, and enjoys book collecting, the study of genealogy, opera, letterpress printing, and his Jardine's parrot.
+He is a member of a number of scholarly societies, a loyal alumni volunteer of his various alma maters, and enjoys book collecting and the study of genealogy.
 Dr. Erwin is an ordained minister in the Evangelical Lutheran Church in America; he and his partner Rob Flynn are members of St. Matthew's Lutheran Church in North Hollywood, CA, and are very active in Lutheran circles locally, nationally, and internationally.

 Before coming to CLU in 2000, Dr. Erwin taught the history of Christianity and historical theology at Yale Divinity School from 1993-99, and he returned to Yale as visiting professor of church history in the 2006-07 academic year.
 He holds an undergraduate degree with honors in history from Harvard, where he studied under Steven Ozment, George Huntston Williams and Myron P. Gilmore, and he has two master's degrees and a doctorate from Yale, where he worked with George Lindbeck, Carlos Eire, and the late Jaroslav Pelikan.
 Erwin did additional graduate study and research as a Fulbright scholar in Germany at the Eberhard-Karls-University in Tübingen with the late Heiko Oberman, and at the University of Leipzig with Helmar Junghans.
 He is an authority on the theology of Martin Luther, the history of late-medieval and early modern Germany and Scandinavia, and the history of Lutheranism since the Reformation.

-Professor Erwin has recently published a book on Emanuel Swedenborg (1688-1772), the Swedish scientist and religious visionary, and is working on both an "Introduction to World Lutheranism" (for Cambridge University Press).
+Professor Erwin has published a book on Emanuel Swedenborg (1688-1772), the Swedish scientist and religious visionary, and is working on both an "Introduction to World Lutheranism" (for Cambridge University Press).
 His next major project is a new anthology of the writings of Martin Luther, intended for use in undergraduate courses, for the Penguin Classics series.
-His long-range projects include a biography of Count Nikolaus Ludwig von Zinzendorf (1700-60), Lutheran theologian and the founder of the modern Moravian church, a book on Lutheran contributions to the "theology of the cross," and a book on Luther's understanding of vocation and calling.
-His second Swedenborg book will be published in 2012; a third is in planning.